 National Technical Museum

-If you’re put off by the rather uninspiring name, then don’t be, as a visit to Prague’s Technical Museum is a rewarding experience.
-Without doubt, the most impressive displays are found in the large Transport Hall, crammed full of vintage trains, planes and automobiles.
+If the rather uninspiring name puts you off, then don’t be, as a visit to Prague’s Technical Museum is a rewarding experience.
+Without a doubt, the most impressive displays are found in the large Transport Hall, crammed full of vintage trains, planes and automobiles.
 Address: Kostelní 42, Praha 7, Holešovice. website

 Mirror Maze at Petřín